xxgalaxyexplosionxx/Algebrica/README.md

 npm install
 ```

-Add your Algebrica code to the `src/index.alg file.`
+Add your Algebrica code to the `index.alg file.`

 ## Usage